 Upholstered

-Upholstered beds are made of textiles like velvet, leather, or suede.
+An upholstered bed frame is made of textiles like velvet, leather, or suede.
 For that extra sense of luxury, they are occasionally embellished with decorative elements such as button studding or embroidery.
 Upholstered bed frames are frequently padded for increased comfort.
 With so many different colours and materials to pick from, these beds are a versatile and beautiful addition to any bedroom.
 Fabric beds, on the other hand, require more upkeep than metal or timber beds and must be cleaned on a regular basis.

 Different Types of Beds